Cosmic 68HC16 Cross Development Tools

 Integrated Development Environment

 All Cosmic C Cross Compilers for Windows include IDEA - Cosmic's own integrated development environment which is preconfigured for the 68HC16 family of processors.
 IDEA is designed specifically for developing embedded applications with Cosmic compilers.
-IDEA integrates an editor, project manager, graphical smart build/make facility, program analyzer, link file generator, documentation manager and ZAP debugger into one easy to use environment running under Windows 7, XP and compatible.
+IDEA integrates an editor, project manager, graphical smart build/make facility, program analyzer, link file generator, documentation manager and ZAP debugger into one easy to use environment running under Windows.

 Click here for more information about IDEA.